NSCA CPT Study Guide

 - Stage 2 hypertension = systolic > 160 and diastolic > 100

-Clients who have stage 1 hypertension or greater do not need to be trained until their blood pressure is better controlled or their doctor clears them.
+Clients with stage 1 hypertension or greater do not need to be trained until their blood pressure is better controlled or their doctor clears them.

 Management of Hypertension

-Managing hypertension typically includes things like proper exercise techniques, losing weight, and changing the diet.
-Some other general changes are things like getting enough sleep, reducing daily intake of sodium, taking in enough potassium, limiting alcohol, and increasing the amount of aerobic activity to 30 to 45 minutes for four or more days within a week.
+Managing hypertension typically includes proper exercise techniques, weight loss, and diet changes.
+Some other general changes are things like getting enough sleep, reducing daily sodium intake, taking in enough potassium, limiting alcohol, and increasing the amount of aerobic activity to 30 to 45 minutes for four or more days within a week.

-People with hypertension will likely be taking medications like beta blockers, calcium channel blockers, ACE inhibitors, ARBs, alpha blockers, and diuretics.
+People with hypertension will likely take medications like beta blockers, calcium channel blockers, ACE inhibitors, ARBs, alpha blockers, and diuretics.

 Safety Consideration for Clients With Hypertension